HosamAH/SQL-Server/README.md

 ### a.
 Creating Service Accounts
     1. Open "Active Directory Users and Computers"
     2. Create AD Group "SQL ADMIN" for all Admins, and give Domain Admin or Local Admin access to this group.
-    3. Add individual Domain Accounts to "SQL ADMIN". e.g. Add GOSI\hosam or GOSI\ali to group "SQL ADMIN"
+    3. Add individual Domain Accounts to "SQL ADMIN". e.g. Add GOSI\3114 or GOSI\3115 to group "SQL ADMIN"
     4. Make AD Group "SQL ADMIN" as a Local Admin to each node
        - Open "Edit Local Users and Groups"
        - Under Groups section, select "Administrator" group and add "SQL ADMIN" in it.